open-telemetry/opentelemetry-specification/specification/trace/tracestate-handling.md

 hexdigit = DIGIT ; a-f
 ```

-The explicit randomness value is meant to be used instead of extracting randomness from TraceIDs, therefore it contains the same number of bits as a W3C Trace Context Level 2 recommends for TraceIDs.
+The explicit randomness value is meant to be used instead of extracting randomness from TraceIDs, therefore it contains the same number of bits as W3C Trace Context Level 2 recommends for TraceIDs.

 Explicit randomness values are meant to propagate through [span contexts](../context/README.md) unmodified.
 Explicit randomness values SHOULD NOT be erased from the OpenTelemetry TraceState or modified once associated with a new TraceID, so that sampling decisions made using the explicit randomness value are consistent across signals.